homebrewedsec/seguri.io/_posts/2024-08-6-Prioritize-Your-Security-Roadmap-with-Threat-Modelling.md

 ---

-Interested in learning more about how Seguri can help you map out your attack paths and build a robust security roadmap?
-[Contact us today](https://seguri.io/contact) to schedule a consultation.
+Interested in learning more about how Seguri can help you map out your attack paths and build a robust security roadmap? <a title="Contact us today" href="https://seguri.io/contact/" target="_blank">Contact us today</a> to schedule a consultation.